Kishore-Kalyan/passenger-counter/readme.md

 - Uses the Poppins font from Google Fonts for a clean and modern look
 - Uses local storage to save the number of passengers for later use

-## Contributing
-If you would like to contribute to this project, please feel free to fork the repository and submit a pull request.
-All contributions are welcome!